 Renowned for space and privacy, Aman destinations instil a sense of peace and belonging, and celebrate some of the most diverse natural and historical landscapes.
 What I find most striking about Aman retreats is their understated style and uber-discreetness, where luxury is defined by unparalleled service and attention to detail.

 It is a paradise of virgin rainforest surrounded by a coral-rich marine reserve.
-An important area of conservation, the island is home to an incredible array of flora and fauna, and the surrounding sea houses an astounding 75 percent of all known corals, which is undoubtedly the star attraction of this area.
+An important area for conservation, the island is home to an incredible array of flora and fauna and the surrounding sea houses an astounding 75 percent of all known corals, which is undoubtedly the star attraction of this area!

 The retreat features twelve standalone safari tents located on the island’s beachfront rainforest fringe.
-Hardwood-floored, high-ceiling tents are well-appointed with air-conditioning, en-suite facilities and modern amenities ensuring your stay is supremely comfortable, allowing you to interact with the island’s abundant wildlife and nature during the day, and create a safe and intimate sanctuary at night.
+The hardwood-floored, high-ceilinged tents are well-appointed with air-conditioning, en-suite facilities and modern amenities ensuring your stay is supremely comfortable, allowing you to interact with the island’s abundant wildlife and nature during the day, and create a safe and intimate sanctuary at night.

 The island lends beautifully to active explorations such as hiking and mountain biking on jungle trails, bird watching and waterfall excursions.
 For those in search of solace and relaxation, there is an open-air seaside spa offering expertly curated treatments.

 Out at sea, you could indulge in world-class diving and snorkelling, paddle boarding and kayaking.
-Aman has a fleet of vessels for day trips and fantastic private yachts for longer sailing journeys that are ideal for a more elaborate and off-the-beaten-track exploration of the archipelago where you could walk with the legendary Komodo dragons in their natural habitat and dive and snorkel in some of Indonesia’s finest reefs.
+Aman has a fleet of vessels for day trips and fantastic private yachts for longer sailing journeys that are ideal for a more elaborate and off-the-beaten-track exploration of the archipelago, where you could walk with the legendary Komodo dragons in their natural habitat, as well as dive and snorkel in some of Indonesia’s finest reefs.

-The resort is totally committed to protect and preserve its natural environment and the dive centre runs an excellent programme focusing on sea turtle and coral conservation.
-This is particularly engaging and educational for kids as we strive to nurture aware and conscious leaders for our future generations.
+The resort is totally committed to protecting and preserving its natural environment and the dive centre runs an excellent programme focusing on sea turtle and coral conservation.
+This is particularly engaging and educational for children as we strive to nurture eco-aware and conscious leaders for our future generations.

 Wa Ale is a privately-owned eco-tourism project on the 5,000-acre island of Wa Ale.
 The island is located in the Lampi Marine National Park in the Myeik Archipelago of southern Myanmar.
 Often referred to as one of the last hidden paradises on earth, Myeik Archipelago, (also known as Mergui Archipelago), consists of around 800 islands and is a heaven for marine life.

-The island of Wa Ale is blessed with a terrain that features a scenic rocky coastline with pristine white sand beaches with bays and inlets surrounded by lush evergreen and mangrove forests, and the intimate and luxurious island retreat sits in a beautiful protected cove, overlooking a pristine beach and majestic rock formations.
+The island of Wa Ale is blessed with a terrain that features a scenic rocky coastline with pristine white sand beaches with bays and inlets surrounded by lush evergreen and mangrove forests.
+The intimate and luxurious island retreat sits in a beautiful protected cove, overlooking a pristine beach and majestic rock formations.

-From the onset, the owners of Wa Ale Island Resort, Christopher and Farina Kingsley, have remained committed to preserve and protect the region, given how fragile and untouched its eco-system is, and have actively engaged with the Myanmar government to set an excellent precedent for future tourism projects in the area.
+From the onset, the owners of Wa Ale Island Resort, Christopher and Farina Kingsley, have remained committed to preserving and protecting the region, given how fragile and untouched its eco-system is.
+They have actively engaged with the Myanmar government to set an excellent precedent for future tourism projects in the area.
 Before building the resort, Christopher and Farina set up the Lampi Foundation to help fund social welfare and conservation projects in and around the Lampi Marine National Park.

 The food at the resort is amazing and focuses on a healthy blend of Asian and Mediterranean inspired dishes using organic produce from the chef’s organic gardens as well as the 10-acre Wa Ale organic farm on Honeymoon Beach.
-The resort also operates a mariculture programme in the Lampi Marine National Park to support sustainable fishing and all the seafood served at the resort is sourced through this programme.
+The resort also operates a mariculture programme in the Lampi Marine National Park to support sustainable fishing.
+All the seafood served at the resort is sourced through this programme.